Reference for jQuery HTML Methods

-Following is the complete alphabetical list of jQuery HTML methods used to manipulate the structure and content of a web page.
+Below is the full list of jQuery methods used to handle HTML structure and content, organized alphabetically.

 Method Description